navarq/Collection-of-command-line-tools/README.md

 steam_password <password>
 ```

 The angle brackets < > are not needed for the password/username.
+Only a single space is necessary between the username and password for use in the batch file.

+#_Why_
-The reason I have done this way is that it is a standard cybersecruity measure not to keep your passwords in repositorities hosted online to insure that they are not compromised.
+The reason I have done this way is that it is a standard cybersecruity convection not to keep your passwords in repositorities hosted online to insure that they are not compromised.
 A contininous integration/continous delivery process can also roll over these secrets automagically when requested or when compromised.
-See (_S_ite _R_eilability _E_ngineering) https://sre.google.com for more information
+See (_S_ite _R_eilability_E_ngineering) https://sre.google.com for more information

 Must step up in steam the location of install folder to d drive and have created the `app` directory beforehand.